kaioh08/dc_http_server/README.md

 # dc_http_server

 This repo will implement an HTTP server using C and POSIX. <br>
-Server will be able to handle basic HTTP requests, such as GET, HEAD, and POST and serve static giles such as HTML, CSS, and JavaScript. <br>
+Server will be able to handle basic HTTP requests, such as GET, HEAD, and POST and serve static files such as HTML, CSS, and JavaScript. <br>

 <br>